 As an anxious homebody, quarantine was nice for a few weeks before weighing on my mind.
 One of my biggest fears was not being “productive enough.”
-At first, I cleaned the house multiple times, helped out my pastor, sketched caricatures for kids at church, exercised, experimented with yoga, and more.
+At first, I cleaned the house multiple times, helped out my pastor, sketched caricatures for kids at church, exercised, start free trial of yoga, and more.
 All my extra time was gone; I was filling it to the brim, constantly self-conscious about not doing enough.
 I was luckier than most, working from home and still being paid.
 Maybe I felt I owed the unlucky people.
 Maybe I was trying to outdo the DIY projects I saw all over Facebook.
 Maybe I was trying to bury my worries in busyness.
 Whatever the case, my anxiety was high, and I was exhausted.

 Once summer rolled around, I had no more energy to spend on my fragile ego.
 At this point, I was working part-time again, but things were still not back to normal.
 Many people were unemployed, my own hours got cut, and places I frequented were closed.
 Thus, I finally committed to taking a break and finishing my numerous backlogs.
 My husband and I played new games, spending hundreds of hours of quality time together.
 I read books sitting untouched on my shelf for years.
 When those were too much for my tired brain, I binge-watched anime, movies, and tv shows.
 After all, the Lord rested after creating the world, and it is only natural for us to do the same.
 Still, my anxiety gnawed at me.
 “Why waste time on this?
 Shouldn’t you be praying or reading your Bible?
 Aren’t there still dishes in the sink and clothes on the floor?”
 Nothing is wrong with keeping your house in order, but those concerns were reactions of my pride wanting to be the Pinterest-perfect Facebook family.